ssg-aero/gbs/ReadMe.md

 As GBS base is a header library it doesn’t need compilation.

-If one needs to compile the optional module occt-utils, -DUSE_OCCT_UTILS:BOOL=TRUE shall be added to cmake command.
+If one needs to compile the optional module gbs-occt, -DUSE_OCCT_UTILS:BOOL=TRUE shall be added to cmake command.
 If one needs to compile the optional module render, -DUSE_RENDER:BOOL=TRUE shall be added to cmake command.
 If one needs to compile the optional module python-binding, -DUSE_PYTHON_BIDING=TRUE shall be added to cmake command.

-The full test suite, which require the optional module occt-utils, please add -DGBS_BUILD_TESTS:BOOL=TRUE to the cmake command.
+The full test suite, which require the optional module gbs-occt, please add -DGBS_BUILD_TESTS:BOOL=TRUE to the cmake command.